The Guardian - Protection Dogs

 Such stories send shivers down my spine, and yet at least, this person had the sense and took the time to reach out ask for some advice, but alas countless don’t.
 Untold people are irresponsible when it comes to breeding dogs.
 They give little thought to the types of dogs they are producing or indeed the people they are selling them to.
 It’s often done for profit and ego.
 And because humans are so easily led (without little thought), they rush out and buy these animals.
 A story we hear time and time again is that ‘we’ve done the research’ and yet you know they haven’t, they have simply been ‘influenced’ by what they have seen or heard in the media, as they look for something that fulfills their ego through ‘Rose-tinted glasses’.

 This same desire has all the same drivers as to why many people perceive that they require ‘protection dogs’, while others are losing faith in the Police and criminal justice system to keep them safe, and turn to dogs as a knee jerk reaction as to the way they are feeling at the time.
 So it’s hardly surprising that the number of dog attacks is increasing, year upon year.
-Amongst all of this, sadly ‘dogs are the innocent victims’ and often pay for our human frailties (and egos) with their lives.
+Amongst all of this, sadly ‘dogs are the innocent victims’ and will often pay for our human frailties (and egos) with their lives.